SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/00-Lesson-Introduction.md

 # Lesson Content

+Angular-Modules-and-routing-1-2-Introduction-and-table-of-contents

 ## In this lesson you will learn:

-**1. What is NgModule?**
+**1. What NgModules are**

-- Overview
+- Overview and syntax

-- How to create our own module
+- Creating custom modules

 **2. Routing Overview**

-- What is Routing?
+- Definition and types

-- Navigation for Single Page Applications
+- Navigation in single-page applications

 **3. Router Module**

-- Links

-- Redirects

-- Query Params
+- Links, Redirects and Query Params

 **4. Router Guards**

+- Initializing a guard service

-- Overview
+- The `canActivate` guard

 - Router Resolver